brothers-DAO/bro-lottery/API.md

-    tickets-count:integer ; Number of sold tickets, automatically incremented tickets-limit:integer ; Limits of tickets being sold for this round inner-seed:string ; Internal seed (see doc), automatically updated by each sale btc-height:integer ; The minimum BTC height for retriving the external seed settlement-tx:string ; Hash of th settlement TX: empty is not settled )
+    tickets-count:integer ; Number of sold tickets, automatically incremented tickets-limit:integer ; Limits of tickets being sold for this round inner-seed:string ; Internal seed (see doc), automatically updated by each sale btc-height:integer ; The minimum BTC height for retrieving the external seed settlement-tx:string ; Hash of the settlement TX: empty is not settled )
 ```